gtd/tm_syntax_highlighting/README.md

 `lang` and `line_numbers` are optional. `lang` will default to plain_text and `line_numbers` will default to true.

-It is *HIGHLY* recommended that you fragment_cache or some other type of caching for code fragments (TextPow and/or Ultraviolet have some speed issues).
+It is *HIGHLY* recommended that you fragment cache or some other type of caching for code fragments because `ultraviolet` is fairly slow.

 Theme can be an array, and one will be chosen at random.